SkylineCommunications/dataminer-docs-connectors/connector/doc/CelPlan_CellScanner.md

 After you have created a new element with this connector, configure the **IP address of the device** on the **Configuration** page.
 On the same page, you can also configure whether GPS coordinates should be registered.

 On the pages related to the different technologies (GSM, UMTS, LTE, 5G), you can configure from which frequencies measurements should be collected, and you can also configure additional parameters related to each technology (see "How to use").

+Starting from range 1.0.1.x it's also possible to run this helper process on a remote machine.
+A reason for doing this is because the calculations that are being done in the helper process could be very CPU intensive.
+After building the solution, an installer package is being created (CellScannerServiceSetup.msi).
+The Windows service that's needed on the remote machine can easily be installed using this installer.
+The IP address and port of the remote server that is hosting the helper service can be configured on the Configuration page of an element.

 ### Redundancy